Symmetric group: Low degree groups

 The group S_{4} is isomorphic to the group of proper rotations about opposite faces, opposite diagonals and opposite edges, 9, 8 and 6 permutations, of the cube.
-Beyond the group A_{4}, S_{4} has a Klein four-group V as a proper normal subgroup, namely the even transpositions {(1), (1 2)(3 4), (1 3)(2 4), (1 4)(2 3)}, with quotient S_{3}.
+This group also describes the symmetries under rotations and reflections of a regular tetrahedron, since these symmetries permute the four vertices of the tetrahedron.
+In this context, the subgroup A_{4} represents the rotations of the tetrahedron.
+These two symmetries of three-dimensional objects yield two three-dimensional irreducible representations of S_{4}.
+S_{4} has a Klein four-group V as a proper normal subgroup, namely the even transpositions {(1), (1 2)(3 4), (1 3)(2 4), (1 4)(2 3)}, with quotient S_{3}.
 In Galois theory, this map corresponds to the resolving cubic to a quartic polynomial, which allows the quartic to be solved by radicals, as established by Lodovico Ferrari.
 The Klein group can be understood in terms of the Lagrange resolvents of the quartic.
 The map from S_{4} to S_{3} also yields a 2-dimensional irreducible representation, which is an irreducible representation of a symmetric group of degree n of dimension below n − 1, which only occurs for n = 4.